St. Bonaventure High School

 St. Bonaventure High School is a private, Catholic, co-educational secondary school in Ventura, California, United States.
 This college preparatory institution was founded on the spiritual ideals of St. Francis of Assisi and the academic fervor of its namesake, St. Bonaventure.
 The nearby Mission San Buenaventura was founded by the Franciscan order in 1782 and was also named after Saint Bonaventure.
 The school's mascot, the Seraph, was derived from one of the titles of Bonaventure, "Seraphic Doctor".

 Accreditation

 Saint Bonaventure High School is accredited by the Western Association of Schools and Colleges (WASC) and the Western Catholic Educational Association (WCEA).
 On February 22, 2015, a WASC/WCEA accrediting committee arrived at Saint Bonaventure to begin a three-day process of observation, interviews, and goal-setting.
 Saint Bonaventure High School, as a result of the committee's recommendation, again received a six-year accreditation in June 2015, the longest term of accreditation that can be granted.
-As part of the accreditation and self-study, the Saint Bonaventure community developed the following Expected School-Wide Learning Results (ESLRs) that guide and inform the academic, athletic, spiritual, and service programs of the school:

-In accordance with the Mission Statement of Saint Bonaventure High School, graduates are prepared to live their lives spiritually, intellectually and socially to meet the challenges encountered in their lives.
-With this in mind EXPECTED SCHOOL-WIDE LEARNING RESULTS were developed with input from members of the greater St. Bonaventure community.

-Integral Student Outcomes

-Saint Bonaventure High School instills the core values of Living Faith, Engaging Hearts, Enlightening Minds, Achieving Excellence, and Transforming Lives so that upon graduation an SBHS Seraph will: